-The Group has an employee welfare benefit plan that is subject to the Federal Employee Retirement Income Security Act of 1974 (ERISA).
+The Association Employer may have an employee welfare benefit plan that is subject to the Federal Employee Retirement Income Security Act of 1974 (ERISA).
+If so, this section of the booklet describes subscribers' rights under ERISA.
+Please see the Association Employer to find out if this plan is subject to ERISA.

 This employee welfare benefit plan is called the "ERISA Plan" in this section.
 The insured Premera Blue Cross Blue Shield of Alaska plan described in this booklet is part of the ERISA Plan.
+For purposes of ERISA only, this plan is considered a separate plan for each Association Employer.

-When used in this section, the term "ERISA Plan" refers to the Group's employee welfare benefit plan.
-The "ERISA Plan administrator" is the Group or an administrator named by the Group.
+When used in this section, the term "ERISA Plan" refers to the Association Employer's employee welfare benefit plan.
+The "ERISA Plan administrator" is the Association Employer or an administrator named by the Group.
 Premera Blue Cross Blue Shield of Alaska is not the ERISA plan administrator.